OutRun 2019: Development and release

-OutRun 2019 was originally being developed for the Mega-CD as Cyber Road.
-Development was later moved to the Mega Drive where it was renamed Junker's High before eventually becoming OutRun 2019.
+OutRun 2019 was conceived as a Sega CD game, Cyber Road.
+After it was transferred to the Genesis, it was renamed Junker's High before Sega granted SIMS the use of the OutRun name.

 In 2005, OutRun 2019 was re-released as a handheld TV game, as Play TV Legends Outrun 2019.
-Notably it included a steering wheel controller.
+It included a steering wheel controller.

+Reception

+Hardcore Gaming 101 said OutRun 2019 felt "more like a depressing version of F-Zero than OutRun", with a soundtrack of "bad techno songs".